our methodology

 Insights

-Insights distill high-quality sensory data and external context into decision-ready guidance.
-At a principle level we map cohort and regional sensory and behavioural identity, quantify acceptance, isolate drivers and barriers, measure momentum, and translate evidence into clear actions for localisation, reformulation, claims, and portfolio moves.
-Reporting is customisable, privacy-first, comparable across markets, and built to support GTM and brand teams with confidence.
+Insights distil high-quality sensory data and external context into decision-ready guidance.
+We map cohort and regional sensory identity, quantify acceptance, isolate drivers and barriers, measure momentum, and translate evidence into clear actions for localisation, reformulation, claims, and portfolio moves.
+Reporting is customisable, privacy-first, and comparable across markets, built to give GTM and brand teams confidence.

 Example insights